scumulder/Arduino-Data-Logger/README.md

 # Arduino-Data-Logger

-This project uses an Arduino UNO and a datalogger shield (like the one found [here](goo.gl/DzUzoR)) to take down voltage readings via ADC and save them in a .csv file on a SD card.
+This project uses an Arduino UNO and a datalogger shield (like the one found [here](goo.gl/DzUzoR)) to record voltage readings via ADC and save them in a .csv file on a SD card.
 The data logger also records the date and time corresponding to the readings.

 Additional functionality is added to make the logging process more user friendly such as: